tompet815/Frontend_Customer/README.md

-#  Assignment of Development of Large Systems  (DRAFT)
+#  Assignment of Development of Large Systems
 ## by group What?

 This is created for the assignment of the course "Development of Large Systems" at CPHbusiness.